 \section{Solutions Near Boundaries}

-In this section we would like to show that in our model related to the ansatz (\ref{simpelphi}), it is possible to have a physical black hole solution.
-This can be seen in two regions, namely the asymptotic region and the near-horizon region.
-However, as mentioned above, we have generally different situations to the case considered, for example, in \cite{Gibbons:1996prl, Gunara:2010iu}.
-This is so because the scalar field are not frozen near the boundaries which implies that the scalar potential cannot be extremized.
+In this section we will show that for our model with the ansatz (\ref{simpelphi}), it is possible to have a hairy black hole solution.
+This can be seen in two regions, namely in the asymptotic region and the near-horizon region.
+As mentioned above, we have generally different situations than the case considered, for example in \cite{Gibbons:1996prl, Gunara:2010iu}.
+This is so because the scalar field are not frozen near the boundaries which implies the scalar potential cannot be extremized.